-The trading price of the ADSs is likely to be volatile, which could result in substantial losses to investors.
+The trading price of the ADSs has been volatile and may be volatile regardless of our operating performance, which could result in substantial losses to investors.

-The trading price of the ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
+The trading price of the ADSs has been volatile since the ADSs started trading on the Nasdaq Global Select Market on May 8, 2020.
+The trading price of the ADSs could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, including the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
+Furthermore, the stock market in general has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of companies like us.
+These broad market and industry factors may materially reduce the market price of the ADSs, regardless of our operating performance.
 In addition to market and industry factors, the price and trading volume for the ADSs may be highly volatile for factors specific to our own operations, including but not limited to the following:

-variations in our net revenues, earnings and cash flows;

-- announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - announcements of new offerings, solutions and expansions by us or our competitors; - changes in financial estimates by securities analysts; - detrimental adverse publicity about us, our services or our industry; - announcements of new regulations, rules or policies relevant to our business; - additions or departures of key personnel; - our major shareholders' business performance and reputation; - · release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; and - potential litigation or regulatory investigations.
+- macro-economic factors in China: - variations in our net revenues, earnings and cash flows; - announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - announcements of new offerings, solutions and expansions by us or our competitors; - changes in financial estimates by securities analysts; - detrimental adverse publicity about us, our services or our industry; - announcements of new regulations, rules or policies relevant to our business; - additions or departures of key personnel; - allegations of a lack of effective internal control over financial reporting, inadequate corporate governance policies, or allegations of fraud, among other things, involving China- based issuers; - our major shareholders' business performance and reputation; - release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities;